Final Day of Childhood Cancer Radiothon

 Two Salina radio stations are into their second and final day of a two-day effort to help in the fight against childhood cancer.
 Rocking M Media radio stations Y 93.7 and Real Country 101.7 are hosting a two-day radiothon to benefit St. Jude Children’s Research Hospital.

 Both radio stations are broadcasting continuously, from 6 AM till 7 PM.
-Multiple volunteers are helping in the effort, staffing a phone bank and taking cars.
-Student-athletes from Kansas Wesleyan University, players from the Salina Liberty professional football team, skaters from the Salina Sirens roller derby team, and xWe wrestlers all are helping.
-Kansas City Royals Announcer Rex Hudler made an appearance Thursday as well.
+Multiple volunteers are helping in the effort, staffing a phone bank and taking calls.

 All money collected during the radiothon will go to St. Jude, whose mission is to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.